-For early European settlers, Atlantic salmon were an important food fishery and were so abundant that they could be caught by the barrel.
+For early European settlers, Atlantic Salmon were an important food fishery and were so abundant that they could be caught by the barrel.
 Settlement took its toll on the local environment, however, and Atlantic Salmon were one of the first fish species in the Great Lakes to be wiped out by human activities.
-Decades of rehabilitation and pollution control improved the health of the watersheds, and years of research by MNRF and others demonstrated it was possible to restore Atlantic Salmon to the tributaries of Lake Ontario, so in 2006 the OFAH and more than 40 partners launched a major initiative to restore a self-sustaining Atlantic Salmon population to Lake Ontario and its streams.
-It is estimated that it will take a further 10-15 years to achieve that goal.
+Decades of rehabilitation and pollution control improved the health of the watersheds, and years of research by the MNRF and others demonstrated it was possible to restore Atlantic Salmon to the tributaries of Lake Ontario, so in 2006 the OFAH and more than 40 partners launched a major initiative to restore a self-sustaining Atlantic Salmon population to Lake Ontario and its streams.
+This was envisioned as a 20-year restoration program.

 Public support is key to the achievement of this historic restoration effort.
 Helping to stock fish, keeping an angler diary, supporting our corporate sponsors and adopting an Atlantic Salmon are all important ways that people can help bring back the salmon.

 The Lake Ontario Atlantic Salmon Restoration Program has been described as a cornerstone of the province’s biodiversity strategy, and the signs are there that the program is succeeding in restoring Atlantic Salmon to Lake Ontario and its tributaries.

 The program is structured in five-year phases.
 Phase I, completed in early 2011, saw more than 2.5 million fish stocked into three target tributaries (Credit River, Duffins Creek, Cobourg Brook), nearly 100 habitat projects completed, and thousands of students and volunteers engaged in the process of returning Atlantic Salmon to our waters.
 Just four years into the project, the first wild-born Atlantic Salmon in over 110 years was recorded in one of the target tributaries.